gtema/openstack-codegenerator/Issues.md

 - a way of specifying whether field should be presented in the list (or list -o wide) need to be found.
 - stricter fields types must be defined (especially python int vs u8, i32, etc)

+## Neutron

+- need to find maximum possible configuration
+- from api_def it is not always clear whether specific resource operation is available.
+I.e. auto-allocated-topology api-def specifies all attributes
+  allow-post: False, but the controller is still exposed : method: POST, uri: http://192.168.122.63:9696/networking/v2.0/auto-allocated-topology/906e1808a0ca4aeeb3680be889db0625 returns 400
+- POST call to /availability_zones is possible, but return 400